-NVIDIA Tegra 4 processor official, features four A15 CPU cores and 4G LTE support [UPDATED]Alex Wagner - Senior News Editor
+NVIDIA Tegra 4 processor official, features four A15 CPU cores and 4G LTE support [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 NVIDIA helped to kick CES 2013 off with its press event this evening, and to the shock of almost no one, the company officially took the wraps off of its Tegra 4 quad-core processor.
 The Tegra 4 touts four Cortex A15 CPU cores, along with the same low-power companion core for battery savings that we saw in Tegra 3, and 72 GPU cores.
 NVIDIA has also included a 4G LTE modem, which is a first for the company.

 During its introduction of Tegra 4, NVIDIA talked up the processor's power with "One Shot HDR."
 The company explained that the Tegra 4 is able to go through the process of taking two shots and combining them into one HDR (High Dynamic Range) shot in 0.2 seconds.
 To compare, NVIDIA said that the process takes around 2 seconds with an iPhone 5.
 An NVIDIA employee also took part in a demo in which he was preparing to take a photo with a Tegra 4-equipped tablet (much to the Taylor's dismay), and on the screen he was able to show a live feed of what the HDR effect would look like.

 The introduction of Tegra 4 comes a little over a year after Tegra 3's debut, and the new processor looks to be a nice step up from Tegra 3.
 Unfortunately, NVIDIA hasn't said exactly when we can expect to see Tegra 4 start appearing in mobile devices, so for now any processor hounds out there will just have to live with the demos given by NVIDIA during its CES press event.